Sexual Assault In Rhode Island

 Should I Seek Legal Help?

-If you or a family member faces third degree sexual assault charged it is crucial to contact a Rhode Island sexual assault defense attorney now.
+If you or a family member faces third degree sexual assault charged it is crucial to contact the best Rhode Island sexual assault defense attorney now.
 A good attorney will protect your rights.
 It is possible that you will have to register as a sex offender.
 Contact the Law Office of John MacDonald today if you or someone close to you has been charged with statutory rape or any type of sexual assault charges.